Is it on me to call out bad behaviour?

 Got a question of your own about consent or sexual violence?
 Submit your question for expert advice and knowledge.

-Whilst it’s important to look after our friends and others in our community when they are in dangerous situations, it can be difficult to know the best course of action.
+It’s on all of us to call out bad behaviour.
+However, whilst it’s important to look after our friends and others in our community when they are in dangerous situations, it can be difficult to know the best course of action.
 Sometimes, the wrong action, whilst coming from a good place, can complicate problems further and make them even more dangerous.
+Depending on the situation, you may need to show up for your friends in different ways.
 A useful way to decide how you can best show up for others is by using the 5 Ds.
 These are: Direct, Distract, Delay, Delegate, and Document.

-If you are in a situation where it is unsafe to directly intervene, you could instead delegate by sharing your concerns with bar or door staff if you’re on a night out.
+If you are in a situation where it is unsafe to intervene, you don’t have to call it out directly.
+You could instead delegate by sharing your concerns with bar or door staff if you’re on a night out.
 If this happens on campus, you can always contact Security Services through the SafeZone app.
 You could also try to distract to de-escalate the situation.
 This could be through spilling a drink or dropping something or asking your friend to go somewhere else with you.

 Remember, only directly intervene in a situation if it is safe to do so, and approach it calmly and respectfully to avoid escalating a situation.
 If the situation is an emergency and there is immediate threat to someone’s health or safety, call emergency services on 999.
 Read more about how to show up for others.